un-nf/404/README.md

 > *VM images coming soon.
 I am using VMWare to host a Deb-Bookworm distribution.
 Works mildly well, but really heavy.
 Definitely going to be looking into distributing the VMs as dedicated server images, not gerry-rigged forwarding machines with desktop environments.*

-You *100% could* configure a VM and route traffic from your host machine to a VM guest, [instructions for VM configuration here](docs/VMConfig.md).
+You *100% could* configure a VM and route traffic from your host machine to a VM guest, [instructions for VM configuration here (not yet, sorry)](docs/VMConfig.md).

-For now, just running mitmproxy should be enough, though network level obfuscation will not be possible without a Linux kernel.
+For now, just running STATIC should be enough, though network level obfuscation will not be possible without a Linux kernel.

+## Why should I install and run this on my machine?

+The core of the traffic obfuscation is solid and functional.
+When properly configured, this software defeats modern fingerprinting techniques.
+Seriously.
+However, the included `profiles.json` is still being refined.
+The profiles work, but require manual review and adjustment to ensure coherence for your specific use case.

+If you’re comfortable with **technical setup**, **manual maintenance**, and **iteration**, you’ll get real privacy gains.
+If you need plug-and-play, check back in a few weeks.

 ## Why *shouldn't* I install and run this on my machine?